A Competency Framework?

-Usually this tool will consist of a number of competencies which can be generically applied across a number of roles within a company.
-Physically, it often looks like a matrix with scoring system tallied to a description of the behaviours which demonstrate certain levels of competency.
-To download our Competency Framework example pack please follow the link at the bottom of the page.
+Usually, this tool will consist of several competencies that you can generically apply across many roles within a company.
+Physically, it often looks like a matrix with scoring system tallied to a description of the behaviours which demonstrate specific levels of competency.
+To download our Competency Framework example pack, please follow the link at the bottom of the page.

-Critically, it is important that the language is simple and clear enough that it can be readily understood by any employee, enabling a common understanding of what ultimate job behaviour for that company or role looks like.
+Critically, the language must be simple and clear enough that any employee can readily understand it.
+Indeed that enables a common understanding of what ultimate job behaviour for that company or role looks like.

 This common understanding of the skills frameworks then enables performance management to flow more intuitively.
-They enable any employee to find better ways to improve their likely score when put against the framework.
-It enables an alignment is company ethos and an alignment with a company’s preferred process of achieving certain activities and goals.
-It can generate team oriented goals and create clear visions for employees as to the company’s preferred behaviours and processes.
+They allow any employee to find better ways to improve their possible score when put against the framework.
+It enables an alignment is company ethos and alignment with a company’s preferred process of achieving certain activities and goals.
+It can generate team-oriented goals and create clear visions for employees as to the company’s preferred behaviours and processes.

 How Do these Skills Frameworks Affect Me?

-Frameworks are used for development discussions, as seen above.
-They are also used a recruitment tool and as a performance management aid.
-Work objectives will lead you to what you might need to achieve in any given role and frameworks will set out how you can get there.
+You use frameworks for development discussions, as seen above.
+You can also use them as a recruitment tool and as a performance management aid.
+Work objectives will lead you to what you might need to achieve in any given role, and frameworks will set out how you can get there.

-Most employees need to focus on a number of different frameworks and competencies, identified by your employer or manager as being relevant to your role and being relevant to the company and even department in which the role is located.
-There is usually scope for discussion around those competencies selected.
-Frameworks are generally used by employers to be a useful and helpful tool for the employee and the employer – they are not designed to hinder the worker.
-If they are created in a considered way they add enormous value very quickly to the professional development of employees and the sense of belonging to a company.
+Most employees need to focus on several different frameworks and competencies that the employers identify.
+There is usually scope for discussion around those competencies the employers or manager selects.
+Employers generally use frameworks to be a useful and helpful tool for the employee and the employer.
+They shouldn’t hinder the worker.
+If the employer carefully considers their creation, frameworks add enormous value very quickly to the professional development of employees and the sense of belonging to a company.